pingidentity/pingidentity-devops-getting-started/docs/reference/config.md

 ---
-title: Image/Container Anatomy
+title: Image/Container Components and Configuration
 ---
-# Introduction to Image/Container anatomy
+# Image/Container Components and Configuration

 ## Container data flows and running state

-The diagram below shows the anatomy of a container with flows of data into the container and how it transitions to the eventual running state.
+The diagram below shows the topology of a container with flows of data into the container and how it transitions to the eventual running state.

 ![DevOps Image/Container Anatomy](../images/container-anatomy-1.svg)